 The Census Bureau does not break out tax revenue from different tobacco products, but tobacco tax revenue largely comes from taxes on cigarettes.
-A report from the North Carolina Department of Revenue found that in fiscal year 2018, cigarette tax revenue accounted for 89 percent of US tobacco tax revenue.
+For example, a report from the North Carolina Department of Revenue found that in fiscal year 2020, cigarette tax revenue accounted for 81 percent of the state's tobacco-related tax revenue.

-And even though the popularity of vaping has increased in recent years, the resulting tax revenue is still small compared with tax revenue from cigarettes.
-In North Carolina, which has levied a tax on vaping products since 2015, taxes on vaping products produced $5.4 million in fiscal year 2019, or 2 percent of the state's tobacco-related revenue.
-A 2019 State Tax Actions survey from the National Conference of State Legislatures found revenue estimates for new state vaping taxes ranged from $1 million to $10 million annually..
+And even though the popularity of vaping has increased in recent years, the resulting tax revenue is still relatively small compared with tax revenue from cigarettes.
+In North Carolina, which has levied a tax on vaping products since 2015, taxes on vaping products produced $5.3 million in fiscal year 2020, or 2 percent of the state's tobacco-related revenue.
+A 2019 State Tax Actions survey from the National Conference of State Legislatures found revenue estimates for new state vaping taxes ranged from $1 million to $10 million annually.

-In nine states, local governments are allowed to levy an additional tax on cigarettes: Alabama, Alaska, Colorado, Illinois, Missouri, New York, Ohio, Pennsylvania, and Virginia.
+In total, nine states allow local governments to levy an additional tax on cigarettes: Alabama, Alaska, Colorado, Illinois, Missouri, New York, Ohio, Pennsylvania, and Virginia.
 Local tax rates range from 1 cent per pack in some Alabama localities to $4.18 per pack in Chicago, Illinois (city tax plus county tax).
-New York City’s cigarette tax is $1.50 per pack.
-According to the Campaign for Tobacco Free Kids, more than 630 localities across these states levy cigarette taxes.
+New York City’s cigarette tax is $1.50 per pack, which when added to the state's tax, creates a $5.85 per pack tax for the consumer.
+According to the Campaign for Tobacco Free Kids, nearly 650 localities across these states levy cigarette taxes.

 All states also levy taxes on non-cigarette tobacco products such as chewing tobacco.
-Most state tax "other tobacco products" as a percentage of price, ranging from 5 percent of wholesale price in South Carolina to 95 percent in Minnesota.
+Most state tax "other tobacco products" as a percentage of price, ranging from 5 percent of the manufacturer's price in South Carolina to 95 percent of the wholesale price in Minnesota.
 However, a few states levy a per ounce tax on products like snuff and chewing tobacco.

 In the past few years, many states and localities have added taxes on e-cigarettes and vaping products.
-In 2021, 29 states and the District of Columbia tax these products.
+As of January 2022, 29 states and the District of Columbia tax these products.
+Indiana will begin taxing vaping products in July 2022.
 Additionally, there are local taxes on vaping, but no state tax, in Alaska and Nebraska.

 Fifteen states levy a per unit tax on vaping products.
 Most of these state taxes are based on the liquid that delivers nicotine to the smoker.
 These tax rates range from 5 cents per milliliter (in six states) to 40 cents per milliliter in Connecticut.

 However, Connecticut, Georgia, Kentucky, New Hampshire, New Jersey, and New Mexico levy a per-cartridge tax on certain vaping products.
 All of these states levy their per-cartridge tax on "closed" vaping products, which are products prefilled with liquid.
 For example, the company JUUL makes closed vaping products, which anti-vaping advocates argue targets young people.
 These states all then levy a separate percentage of price tax on "open" vaping products, where the liquid is filled by the user.
-For example, Kentucky levies a $1.50 per cartridge tax on "closed" products and a 15 percent of price tax on “open” products.
-Similarly, Maryland levies different percentage of price taxes on "open" and "closed" products, with a higher rate on the former to further discourage purchases
+For example, Kentucky levies a $1.50 per cartridge tax on "closed" products and a 15 percent of wholesale price tax on “open” products.
+Similarly, Maryland also levies different percentage of price taxes on "open" and "closed" products, with a higher rate on vaping liquid sold in containers smaller than 5 ml.

 Are States Betting on Sin?
 The Murky Future of State Taxation